upenn-embedded/final-project-s25-the-redeem-team/README.md

 ### Last week's progress

-We did not get an input part yet.
-We worked on finalising the complicated graphics library.
+- We've received most of our parts and will be able to test the piano communication next Monday.
+- We finished the graphics libary for our visual outputs (Notes, measures, sharp/flat) and it is very fast!

-Also on newmain.c we have the working code to play a hardcoded song in the buzzer and on transpose.c we have the transposition.
+- In newmain.c we have the working code to play a hardcoded song in the buzzer.
+- In transpose.c we have the transposition code.

-Here is the video of our waveforms created by the code playing ode to joy.https://drive.google.com/file/d/1AhIZyFT9VgZigyaGORM7vLKSet8ms8ak/view?usp=sharing
+- Here is the video of our waveforms created by the code playing [ode to joy](https://drive.google.com/file/d/1AhIZyFT9VgZigyaGORM7vLKSet8ms8ak/view?usp=sharing)
+- Here is a video of our updated [graphics](https://drive.google.com/file/d/1_4paKi2MuRkafrC5hor_PraNmNgu-Otv/view?usp=sharing).

 ### Current state of project

+Unfortunately, we have not been able to test the core input to our system - the piano.
+So far all we've been able to do is work on the peripherals, but we need all our parts to make real progress on the project.
+We are confident, though, that when we get everything, all the work we've been doing will fall in place and we'll have a better picture of what needs to be done.

 ### Next week's plan

-Get the MVP done which means that we handle the input and tie all of the things together.
+- Get the piano input working and convert it into real audio.
+- Tranpose and inputed note into another key or shift it in some way that we can show proof of concept.
+- Make a small structure to house the product (maybe out of cardboard).
+- Output video to two separate screens on two separate ATMegas communicating together with UART.

 ## MVP Demo